-Creamy egg salad is paired with fresh tomatoes, soft Bibb lettuce and crispy strips of bacon for a stellar sandwich!
+A creamy egg salad BLT sandwich with fresh tomatoes, soft Bibb lettuce and crispy strips of bacon makes for a stellar lunch sandwich!

 It’s also the only way my husband likes egg salad.